Personal Tax -> Filing Your Individual Income Tax Return

-Federal tax returns are normally due on April 15th for the preceding taxation year if your tax year ends on December 31st.
+Federal tax returns are normally due on April 15th for the preceding taxation year if your tax year ends on December 31st, as per the IRS information When do I have to file?.
 If you use a fiscal year (which is a year ending on the last day of any month other than December), your return is due on or before the 15th day of the fourth month after the close of your fiscal year.
 If the 15th falls on a weekend or legal holiday, the tax return is due on the next business day.

 Tax return forms from the IRS website can be used to file your income tax return manually.
 Your return can also be filed electronically.

 Tax Tip: If you are getting a refund, file as early as possible.

 Free File - Income below $69,000 in 2019?
 You can file online for free through the Free File program.
 Income over $69,000 - free fillable forms are available for download.